zarfix123/zarfix123/README.md

 ### 🏆 Some kind of cool stuff I've done:
 - GSEC/GFACT
 - t20 in a few ctfs
-- president of my schools cybersec and hack club
+- president of my schools cybersec club
 - Spoke at some STEM events for my school and district

 ### 🔭 I’m currently working on: